Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Discussion

+An important problem in general in the analysis of molecular dynamics data is the prediction of molecule shape at different parts of the 3D shape space which have not been visited by molecular dynamics simulations \citep[e.g.][]{Laughtonetal09}.
+Hence, interpolation between visited states (as in our application) is of wide practical interest.

 We have chosen to remove size for the peptides and concentrate on shape information alone.
 The centroid size of the peptide is given in Figure \ref{fig:size} and we see that the final part of the sequence is a little larger according to this measure.
 If scale is important to retain than a reasonable approach could be to consider a product of a univariate cubic/linear spline on the scalar centroid size with our spline on the shape space.
+Alternatively the results of Section \ref{sssplines} for size-and-shape space could be used.

+A further application of shape smoothing spline fitting for some widely varying simulated shape data is given in the Supplementary Material.

-Note {finally} that there are many other applications of smoothing splines on Riemannian manifolds \cite[e.g., see][]{SDKLS}.
-The main advantage of the unwrapping and unrolling method over a simple tangent space method is that much larger variations in data can be handled, such as are present in the peptide application. {Since it is possible to bypass the need for the knowledge of the curvature tensor in the unrolling technique as demonstrated in \cite{SDKLS}, our implementation of spline fitting on manifolds does not involve the curvature tensor explicitly.
-In this sense,} unlike some alternative spline methods in \cite{SDKLS}, we do not need to know the complete geometrical structure of the manifold, and hence the range of potential applications is very broad indeed.
+Note finally that there are many other applications of smoothing splines on Riemannian manifolds \cite[e.g., see][]{SDKLS}.
+The main advantage of the unrolling, unwrapping and wrapping method over a simple tangent space method is that much larger variations in data can be handled, such as are present in the peptide application. {Since it is possible to bypass the need for the knowledge of the curvature tensor in the unrolling technique, our implementation of spline fitting on manifolds does not involve the curvature tensor explicitly, which is often difficult to calculate. {Hence,} the range of potential applications is very broad indeed.